-Pull the bonnet release handle.
+Pull the bonnet release handle (located in the right hand footwell).

 Lift the safety catch lever (as illustration) and raise the bonnet.

 Prop stay

 Release the bonnet support stay from the underside of the bonnet and fit the stay in the corresponding hole in the bonnet locking platform.